Altinn/altinn-studio-docs/content/teknologi/altinnstudio/solutions/altinn-studio/functional/build-app/prefill/_index.md

 description: Altinn Studio will let the developer define prefill for datamodel from register and profile
 ---

 The prefill configuration is handled by a json file where source values are linked to fields in the app data model.
-In order to add prefill to your application this file needs to be added to the repository alongside the datamodel under the `Model` folder, with the same name as the data model it is connected to, and a prefill extension.
+In order to add prefill to your application this file needs to be added to the repository alongside the datamodel under the `models` folder, with the same name as the data model it is connected to, and a prefill extension.
 So, if you have a data model named `ServiceModel.xsd`, the file should be named `ServiceModel.prefill.json`

 The prefill comes with a json-schema and which gives auto complete on the source fields.
 In order to use this auto-complete feature you need to use an IDE or text editor that supports json-schema (such as Visual Studio, Visual Studio Code, IntelliJ etc).
 As of now there is no auto complete on the target fields.